What are 10 ways to keep your heart healthy?

 High fructose corn syrup, hydrogenated oils, aspartame … oh my!
 All those boxed and packaged foods have lots of ingredients we can’t even pronounce.
 Our bodies run better on natural ingredients than on chemicals flavors.
 Check labels and avoid extra salt, sugar and artificial flavors.
 Choose more fresh fruits and vegetables instead.

-Whether it’s soda or coffee, it’s hard to ditch the caffeine.
+Whether it's soda or coffee, it's easy to overdo it.
 Start by going halfsies … half caff, half decaf.
 Then work your way toward full decaf.
 You can do it!
 We believe in you.
 Check out the 6 ways to maintain energy levels without caffeine.

 Make a simple switch to add more fiber to your diet.
 Swap out white bread for whole grain bread.
 Those whole grains give an extra boost of fiber to help your heart.

 This is probably the most common new year’s resolution: exercise.
 If you’re a certified couch potato, start out by taking a quick walk down your street when you get the mail.
 Then make it a walk around the block.
 Keep extending your walk until you’ve worked up to 30 minutes or more a day.
 Your heart and blood will be pumping and you may start to see the benefit on your scale too.